Keyboard commands on the Mac / Shortcuts Part 1 System start

 e.g. if a device no longer starts properly (Thunderbolt/Firewire))

-Command key ⌘ + V - Verbose mode (here the boot process shows what is currently loaded)
+Command key ⌘ + V - Verbose mode (this shows what is currently being loaded during the boot process)

 Command ⌘ + ALT ⌥ + P + R - Performs a PRAM reset

-Shift ⇧ + Control (CTRL) + ALT ⌥ - Performs an SMC reset
+Shift key ⇧ + Control (CTRL) + ALT ⌥ - Performs an SMC reset